KOTOR-Community-Portal/mod-builds/content/k2/widescreen.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** FApply the contents of the "for override folder".
+**Installation Instructions:** Apply the contents of the "for override folder".
 If you would like to have the TSLRCM version of the KOTOR 2 logo on your main menu, you will need to BOTH move the contents of the "FOR TSLRCM" folder to your override, as well as the contents of the separate download "Updated_TSLRCM_Logo_v1.8.6".

 ___